-Echo takes ownership of its intellectual property very seriously and we’ve outlined some key information below:
+Echo takes ownership of its intellectual property seriously and we’ve outlined some key information below:

-Our parent company (Metabolic Healthcare Ltd) owns all the copyright to the information, logos and designs displayed on this website, the Echo app and any other digital/offline medium.
+Our parent company (Metabolic Healthcare Ltd) owns all the copyright to the information, copy, logos and designs displayed on this website, the Echo app and any other digital/offline media.

 Echo works with leading NHS community pharmacies to manage the dispensing process.
 These pharmacies are registered with the General Pharmaceutical Council and fully comply with NHS, UK and EU regulation.

-If you are a community pharmacy and would like to learn more about how Echo’s technology can help improve communication, workflow management and medication adherence then please email us at email@example.com.
+If you are a community pharmacy and would like to learn more about how Echo’s technology can help improve workflow management and medication adherence, then please email us at email@example.com.
 Please note that we are currently processing a large number of partner requests and may not be able to get back to you immediately.

 Terms & Conditions